-- New Student Orientation begins on the first Wednesday after Labor Day of each academic year.
+- New student orientation begins on the first Tuesday after Labor Day of each academic year.

-Upon completion of the program, graduates of UW Hospitals and Clinics School of Radiologic Technology are eligible for certification in radiography through the American Registry of Radiologic Technologists (ARRT), the national credentialing agency for the profession of medical imaging.
+Upon completion of the program, graduates of the UW Health University Hospital School of Radiologic Technology are eligible for certification in radiography through the American Registry of Radiologic Technologists (ARRT), the national credentialing agency for the profession of medical imaging.

 Each applicant’s eligibility is evaluated according to strict standards of educational preparedness, professional competency and high ethical standards of behavior as contained in the ARRT Rules of Ethics.
 Ethics violations can have a negative impact on an applicant’s eligibility to obtain certification in the radiologic sciences even though all educational and competency requirements have been met.
 Applicants to professional training in the radiologic sciences are advised of the following:

 - Issues addressed by the ARRT Rules of Ethics include convictions of any and all crimes; including misdemeanors, gross misdemeanors, felonies or alcohol and drug violations.

 - All convictions must be reported to the ARRT and an ethics review will be conducted to determine if the individual is eligible for certification.

 - Any conviction can negatively impact a candidate’s eligibility for certification, therefore all convictions (except parking and speeding violations) must be reported to the ARRT regardless of whether they occur before, during or after professional training has been completed.

 - Offenses committed as a juvenile that were adjudicated through the juvenile court system are not required to be reported.